percona/everest-doc/docs/administer/rbac.md

     Where:

-    adminrole:role: is the username
+    adminrole:role: it is the username
     resource: resource can be namespaces, database engines, etc.
     action: action can be read, create, update, delete
-    object: it cam be * or in the format <namespace>/<objectname>
+    object: It can be * or in the format <namespace>/<objectname>